peerkar/liferay-gsearch/README.md

 Check that all the modules were deployed correctly.

-Download the default configuration **fi.soveltia.liferay.gsearch.core.configuration.GSearchCore.config** from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) file and put it into osgi/configs.
+Download the default core configuration **fi.soveltia.liferay.gsearch.core.configuration.GSearchCore.config** for your core version from [configs folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/core-config) file and put it into osgi/configs.

 Do full reindex.